zionbuilder/zionbuilder/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Zion Builder is a visual editor that comes with tools to help build interactive pages and posts in WordPress.
+Zion Page Builder is a visual editor that comes with tools to help build interactive pages and posts in WordPress.

 == Description ==